Salesforce Dictionary - Free Salesforce GlossarySalesforce Dictionary

 }

 The patterns: one trigger, one handler, recursion guard, one SOQL outside the loop with map lookup, one DML on a list, @TestVisible for testability.
+That single class is also small enough to copy into a code-review checklist and use as the reference shape for every new trigger.

-Complete handler flow — bulk-safe pattern with recursion guard and security check
+Complete handler flow: bulk-safe pattern with recursion guard and security check

 When NOT to use a trigger

-Triggers aren't always the right answer.
+Triggers are not always the right answer.

-• Field defaults that depend only on the record itself → before-save Flow is faster.
+• Field defaults that depend only on the record itself.
+Before-save Flow is faster.

-• Cross-object updates that admins might want to change → after-save Flow gives admins ownership.
+• Cross-object updates that admins might want to change.
+After-save Flow gives admins ownership.

-• Async work that depends on the record commit → Platform Event subscribers fire after commit and run in their own context.
+• Async work that depends on the record commit.
+Platform Event subscribers fire after commit and run in their own context.

-Use a trigger when you genuinely need: real-time enforcement, complex iteration logic, or callouts that must happen synchronously with the save (rare).
+Use a trigger when you genuinely need real-time enforcement, complex iteration logic, or callouts that must happen synchronously with the save (rare).

 How Agentforce changes the picture